yinmingjun/jsoop/README.md

 All the type information is maintained transparently, and it's load is easy to estimate.

-## Why use Namespace
+## How use Namespace
 --------------------

 jsoop provide the way that register namespace into jsoop.
 All namespace that register into jsoop are maintained by jsoop.
 These registered namespaces can be load later by current or other modules.

 This feature support to export complex API to nodejs.
 The user of jsoop can access the class lib by query namespace and index the target class by namespace's hierachy.

 I suggest that class libraries that use jsoop can just export it's root namespace as it's export contents, and use the export name 'rootns'.

+By default, register namespace is always create a new namespace.
+Also, the registration of type is always override the exists type.

 ## Use jsoop in Multiple Module
 -------------------------------